Oscars 2017 Category Breakdown: Best Visual Effects

 - 2004 — Spider-Man 2 won the Oscar, even though Harry Potter and the Prisoner of Azkaban won both VES categories.
 I can only guess that was do to the major critical and commercial success of Spider-Man.

-- 2007 — Transformers won VES in the Effects Driven category, but somehow lost the Oscar to (Academy Award Winner) The Golden Compass.
+- 2007 — Transformers won VES in the Effects-Driven category, but somehow lost the Oscar to (Academy Award Winner) The Golden Compass.
 To this day, I don’t know how to explain that one.
 I don’t know if anyone can.

 - 2011 — Hugo won the Oscar, and also won Supporting Visual Effects from VES.
 Rise of the Planet of the Apes won Effects in Effects Driven.
 So not entirely wrong there.

 - 2015 — Ex Machina wins the Oscar despite winning nothing from VES and Force Awakens, Mad Max and The Revenant winning all the major awards there.
 That was one of the shockers of the decade, Oscars-wise.
 I can legit only point to about two other awards in the past ten years as surprising as that.